lautaroreche/Portfolio/README.md

 - `styles.css` → Styling and visual design.

 ## Contact 📧

-If you have any questions or would like to inquire about our services, feel free to contact us:
+If you have any questions or comments, feel free to contact me:
 - **Email**: lautaroreche1@gmail.com
 - **LinkedIn**: [lautaroreche](https://www.linkedin.com/in/lautaroreche/)